Double Entry System Bookkeeping and Accounting Explained

 In business, each profit making company establishes an accounting system in order to manage and keep track of incoming and outgoing funds.
 The accounting system also provides the basis the basis for financial reports the company must file periodically.

-The basic building block in such a system is the account, which can be defined as a place for recording changes in value (additions and subtractions) for one specific purpose.
+The basic building block in such a system is the account, which can be defined as a place for recording value and changes in value (additions and subtractions) for one specific purpose.
 In fact, "specific purposes" are divided into five categories, and these categories represent the five—the only five—kinds of accounts possible in an accounting system:

 First, there are the so-called "balance sheet" kinds of accounts: